 This new solution might be hard to embrace at first.
 But when we stop to analyze and discover how this solution can benefit traffic congestions, it sounds much more attractive.

 Universities and businesses typically open at the same time, between 8am and 9am.
 What if colleges begin welcoming students between 10am and 11am?
 This would allow universities to not interfere in the high traffic periods mornings usually bring with.
-This solution would limit the time students and faculty spend on the roads and enable them to make better use of this wasted time by studying, working from home, or just enjoying from not being stuck in traffic.
+This would limit the time students and faculty spend on the roads.
+It will also enable them to make better use of this wasted time.
+Students will then benefit from this extra time from not being stuck in traffic.

 A small change like this in universities can lead to big changes in the world.
 If colleges around the world begin implementing this small change, roads worldwide will become more organized.
-This solution presents a big opportunity for cities and countries to effectively manage traffic congestions by changing the traditional work and study hours.
+This solution presents a big opportunity for cities and countries to effectively manage traffic congestions.

 At the end of the day, businesses, colleges, and people themselves will be the most benefited from this solution.
-As we all benefit from having more time on our day by avoiding being stuck in traffic, we will start to adapt our routines to different time frames and tackle everyday problems through new lenses.
+We will all benefit from having more time on our day by avoiding being stuck in traffic.
+Consequently, we will start to adapt our routines to different time frames and tackle everyday problems through new lenses.

-Governments will also benefit from this change, as more than often roads’ conditions suffer from the exceeding vehicle capacity traveling in them on a daily basis.
+Governments will also benefit from this change.
+More than often roads’ conditions suffer from the exceeding vehicle capacity traveling in them on a daily basis.
 This will allow governments to re-direct the money spent on fixing roads, and invest it more urgent necessities.
-The positive impact this will have in the word would have no comparison – people will save time and energy, governments will save money, and the economy will receive a boost.

 Even though traffic congestion might be unavoidable, there are certain actions that can minimize them.
-However, traffic congestions should not be viewed as something negative, as the flow of vehicles and people through the city generally represent that the overall economy is doing well.
+However, traffic congestions should not be viewed as something negative.
+The flow of vehicles and people through the city generally represent that the overall economy is doing well.

-If this innovative solution is implemented, then organizations would have more parking lots available without having the necessity of investing more on them.
+With this innovative solution, organizations would have more parking lots available without having the necessity of investing more on them.
 People will feel less stressed and will become more productive.
-This method will eliminate or at least lighten the traffic, which is the main cause of major headaches, accidents, late arrivals, and less productivity of people living in these overcrowded cities.
+This method will eliminate or at least lighten traffic congestions.
+Headaches such as accidents, late arrivals, and less productivity of people living in these overcrowded cities will be minimized.

 This picture illustrates what an everyday 8AM traffic in overcrowded cities look like.
 There is no way the government can expand these roads by creating more lanes.
 Any “logical” solution is simply unviable, as we need to be very wise when trying to deal with traffic congestions.